youngbryanyu/titan-health-app/README.md

 Navigate to the `/backend` directory.
 Before starting the server, run `yarn` to update existing node modules or install any missing node module dependencies.
 Then run `yarn start` to start the backend server.

 ### Running the Frontend (Client)
 Navigate to the `/frontend` directory.
 Before starting the server, run `yarn` to update existing node modules or install any missing node module dependencies.
 Then run `yarn start` to start the backend server.
+The default IP address and port number set by the application is `http://localhost:3000/`.

 ## Development